NEW: "We're just hopeful that this tragedy will not be in vain," says a NY representative

 He was also charged with property damage and obstructing a police officer and pleaded guilty to many of the charges, according to police and court records.

-The shooting shocked residents in the neighborhood.
+The shooting jolted residents in the neighborhood.

 “This can’t happen.
 If you mad at somebody, be mad at the person that you are mad at.
 Now, we have two families that (are) missing somebody for the holidays,” Shaniqua Pervis told CNN affiliate WABC.